abracadabrakin/TicTacToeGame/README.md

 1. Don’t be stuck for too long, if you don't understand a section jot it down below and move on.
     * Jot down part of the code you don't understand here.
     * I'd like each person to jot down at least 2 things unfamiliar to them.
+    * 1.the minimax function - did you make it or is it already built in or did you pull it from somewhere else?
+    * 2. how do you know whats the best move for a given team whats best and whats worst?
 1. Now Take 5 minutes  and team up with one of your group members and take turns trying to explain what you’ve understood to someone else.
     * Ask if they can answer the items you jotted down in #2.
 1. Let's discuss as a class the items you still have questions about or are unfamiliar with.